Grandmaster (chess): Current regulations

-The Grandmaster title is also automatically conferred, without needing to fulfill the above criteria, when winning the Women's World Championship, the World Junior Championship, or the World Senior Championship, given that the player's peak FIDE rating is at least 2300.
+The Grandmaster title is also automatically conferred, without needing to fulfill the above criteria, when reaching the final 16 in the World Cup, winning the Women's World Cup, the World Junior Championship, or the World Senior Championship, or a Continental Chess Championship, given that the player's peak FIDE rating is at least 2300.
 Current regulations can be found in the FIDE Handbook.

 FIDE titles including the grandmaster title are valid for life, but FIDE regulations allow a title to be revoked for "use of a FIDE title or rating to subvert the ethical principles of the title or rating system" or if a player is found to have violated the anti-cheating regulations in a tournament on which the title application was based.

+Exact regulations can be found in the FIDE Handbook.

 Title inflation

-A report prepared by Bartłomiej Macieja for the Association of Chess Professionals mentions discussion at the FIDE congress of 2008 regarding a perceived decrease in value of the grandmaster title.
+A report prepared by Bartłomiej Macieja for the Association of Chess Professionals mentions discussion at the 2008 FIDE Congress regarding a perceived decrease in value of the grandmaster title.
 The number of grandmasters had increased greatly between 1972 and 2008, but according to Macieja, the number of registered players rated over 2200 had increased even faster.
 Since that FIDE congress, discussion of the value of the grandmaster title has occasionally continued.

 Honorary grandmasters

-From 1977 until 2003, FIDE awarded honorary Grandmaster titles to 31 players based on their past performances or other contributions to chess.
-Since 2007, no distinction has been made between an "honorary" grandmaster and a full grandmaster.
-The following players have been awarded honorary Grandmaster titles:
+Starting from 1977, FIDE awarded honorary Grandmaster titles to 32 players based on their past performances or other contributions to chess.
+The following players have been awarded honorary Grandmaster titles.
+Marić and Honfi were awarded the title posthumously in the year of their death, and Sultan Khan 58 years later.